sharsong/PacMen-Exercise/README.md

 # PacMen Exercise

-Add PacMen by click and click run to start movement of PacMen
+Add individual PacMen by clicking the "Add PacMan" button and click the "Start Game" button to start the movement of all created PacMen.

 Run by dragging index.html to your browser